 Rev. Fr.
 Edwin Palka

-From the Pastor: Belief in the Trinity
+From the Pastor: What’s the Plan?

 With prayers for your holiness,